-USB connection type - Set the desired mode you want to use by default when connecting to a PC.
-Choose from Charge only, Media sync (MTP), LG software or Camera (PTP).
+Select USB connection method - Set the desired mode you want to use by default when connecting to a PC.
+Choose from Charge phone, Media sync (MTP), LG software or Send image (PTP).

-Ask on connection - Ask in USB connection mode when connecting to a computer.
-Help - Displays connection settings information.
+Ask upon connection - Ask in USB connection mode when connecting to a computer.
+Help - Displays help information for the different types of USB connections.